flaviostutz/quick-mate/README.md

 * Run ```docker-compose up -d```

-* Open the customer browser to http://localhost:8080
+* Open one browser at http://localhost:8080
+  * Type your name and click "Start Conference!"
-  * A number will be shown
+  * A "Room Code" will be displayed.
+Copy it.

-* Open the attendant browser to http://localhost:8080/attendant
+* Open another browser at http://localhost:8080/join
-  * Type the number on customer browser to connect to him
+  * Type your name and paste "Room Code"
+  * Click "Join Conference!"
+  * Here we go!